 Massabesic Center, photo by Walter Keane.

 **COVID-19 Notice: NH Audubon continues to monitor information about the Coronavirus outbreak and is committed to ensuring our staff, volunteers, members, and the public are as safe as possible.
-To that end, the Massabesic Center is open and requiring everyone to wear masks inside the building.
+To that end, the Massabesic Center is open and masks are recommended but not required inside the building.

 All of our Sanctuary trails and gardens are open from dawn to dusk daily and we encourage you to go outside and enjoy nature safely; please ensure you are using social distance recommendations from state and federal authorities.

 Please stay safe and be healthy! **